Nickolas-Hernandez/vuebalance/README.md

 # VueBalance

-**VueBalance** is a simple, elegant personal finance tracker built with Vue.js and the Composition API.
-Easily track your income, expenses, and spending habits—all in a clean, responsive interface.
-Built to sharpen Vue 3 skills while offering practical, real-world functionality.
+A modern, responsive personal finance tracker built with **Vue 3** and the **Composition API**.
+VueBalance lets users add, edit, and delete transactions, view their financial summary, and filter data — all

 ---

 ## Features

-- Add, edit, and delete income and expense transactions
+- ✅ Add, edit, and delete transactions
-- Categorize transactions (e.g. Food, Rent, Entertainment)
-- Filter by category or transaction type
+- ✅ Summary cards for income, expenses, and balance
-- Visual dashboard with spending summaries
+- ✅ Pagination with custom controls
-- View total balance and recent transactions
+- ✅ Transaction filtering (Income / Expense / All)
+- ✅ Smart container + dumb component architecture
-- Data persisted with `localStorage`
+- ✅ Persistent state with `localStorage`
+- ✅ Fully modular with reusable components
-- Built with Vue 3 Composition API
+- ✅ Built with Vue 3's Composition API
-- Responsive layout for desktop and mobile
+- ✅ Mobile-first responsive layout

 ---